MakeHub-tw/FreaksTimer/README.md

 Currently there are two sketches:

 - PromodoroTimer -- MakeHub completely rewrote the whole firwmare sketch.
-Now it's shorter and clear, easy for further improvements.
-And now it's perfect to be a pomodoro timer used with the [Pomodoro Technique](http://pomodorotechnique.com).
+The code is shorter, more clear, and easier for further improvements.
+And we think it's perfect to be used as a pomodoro timer with the [Pomodoro Technique](http://pomodorotechnique.com).

 - sketch_dec07a -- The original firmware sketch comes with the device.
 You must compile it with the specific r11 version of TimerOne library. (could be downloaded here: https://code.google.com/archive/p/arduino-timerone/downloads)